fridaystephan/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file '4-listmorefiles' is a script that displays a list of files as well as hidden files The new file '5-listfilesdigitonly' is another script that list files in long formats, display user and group ids and show hidden files
-The file '6-firstdirectory' is a script that will create a directory in the tmp
+The file '6-firstdirectory' is a script that will create a directory in the tmp The file '7-movethatfile' will move the file 'betty' from'tmp' to 'tmp/my_first_directory'